 - Extra Virgin Olive oil - Use to cook the garlic bulbs.

-- Garlic bulbs - Provide the classic flavor that is not overpowering.
+- Garlic bulbs - Provide the quintessential garlic flavor that is not overpowering.

-- Half and Half - Provides extra creaminess and richness to the mashed potatoes.
+- Heavy cream - Provides extra creaminess and richness to the mashed potatoes.

-- Grated Parmesan - Grated parmesan or parmigiano-Reggiano will add a yummy cheesiness and taste delicious when combined with the other ingredients.
+- Grated Parmigiano-Reggiano - Grated parmesan or parmigiano-Reggiano will add a yummy cheesiness and taste delicious when combined with the other ingredients.

 - Butter - Essential to making the mashed potatoes creamy and rich.
 We recommend using European butter like Kerry Gold because it has a higher fat content and is richer than American butter.